PelaoDS/real-estate-ai-agent/README.md

 ---

-Built with ❤️ using GPT-5 and Pinecone
+Built with ❤️ using GPT-5 and Pinecone [Actually Claude wrote this hehe - Javier]